 - 1 tablespoon tomato paste

 - about 6 large basil leaves

 - 1 Roma tomato, washed, dried, thinly sliced

 - salt and freshly ground black pepper

-Place in the preheated 400°F oven and bake until the cheese is melted and it's sizzling, 15 to 20 minutes.
+- Bake.
+Place in the preheated 400°F oven and bake until the cheese is melted and it's sizzling, about 15 minutes.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.